stephch03/TEA/README.md

 Wed Nov 30 12:42:32 PST 2022 Stephanie Ho worked 7 hours on Day 2.

 Wed Nov 30 12:42:40 PST 2022 Stephanie Ho's Day 2 hours were changed from 7 to 6.

+## *Phase 4: Task 3*

+- In the console UI, TimesheetApp class, I have many recurring REQUIRE clauses such as for the employee database to not be empty.
+I would want to refactor this into an exception that I can throw and handle to decrease duplicated code and to improve coupling.
+- I'd like to refactor my printTimesheet() and changeDate() method from EmployeeDatabase into a new class since the two methods are more specific to the timesheet.
+All the other methods in EmployeeDatabase are more specific to the database, which contains information regarding all the employees currently in the database.
+This will increase the cohesion of my classes.